Unsupervised Hierarchical Skill Discovery: Evaluation of Discovered Skills and Hierarchies

-\item Figure~\ref{fig:stone_pick_static} examines the \textit{Wood Stone Pick Static} task.
-Although the ground truth (Figure~\ref{fig:stone_pick_static}B) defines a flat hierarchy, HiSD extracts a more informative tree structure (Figure~\ref{fig:stone_pick_static}C), revealing alternate sequencing between subtasks.
-Meanwhile, OMPN again falls into the same pattern observed in \textit{Stone Pick Random}, collapsing the hierarchy and introducing unnecessary low-level actions such as redundant walking nodes (Figure~\ref{fig:stone_pick_static}D).
+\item Figure~\ref{fig:stone_pick_static} examines the \textit{Stone Pickaxe Static} task.
+Although the ground truth (Figure~\ref{fig:stone_pick_static}B) defines a flat hierarchy, HiSD extracts a more informative tree structure (Figure~\ref{fig:stone_pick_static}C), revealing alternate sequencing between sub-tasks.
+Meanwhile, OMPN again falls into the same pattern observed in \textit{Stone Pickaxe Random}, collapsing the hierarchy and introducing unnecessary low-level actions such as redundant walking nodes (Figure~\ref{fig:stone_pick_static}D).

 \item Figure~\ref{fig:minecraft_hierarchy_eg} visualises the \textit{Minecraft Mapped} task.
 HiSD produces a concise and generally informative hierarchy (Figure~\ref{fig:minecraft_hierarchy_eg}A) that, while not matching the ground truth exactly (Figure~\ref{fig:minecraft_hierarchy_eg}B), captures the overall skill flow and structure effectively.
 Some incorrect nodes and hierarchy placements are present, but the segmentation is coherent and useful.
 OMPN’s hierarchy is omitted due to its excessive complexity and size, again revealing its limitations in scalability.
 The segmentation comparison (Figure~\ref{fig:minecraft_hierarchy_eg}C) further supports HiSD’s advantage in structural reasoning. \end{itemize}